yipeng-git/study_notes/computer_network.md

 Steps of transferring a Web page from server to client for the case of non-presistent connections.
 Suppose the page consists of a base HTML file and 10 JPEG images, and all 11 of these objects reside on the same server.
 Further suppose the URL for the base HTML file is http://www.example.edu/folder/home.index

-1. The HTTP client process initiates a TCP connection to the server www.example.com on port number 80, which is the default port number for HTTP.l Associated with the TCP connection, there will be a socket at the client and a socket at the server.
+1. The HTTP client process initiates a TCP connection to the server www.example.com on port number 80, which is the default port number for HTTP.
+Associated with the TCP connection, there will be a socket at the client and a socket at the server.
 2. The HTTP clients sends a HTTP request message to the server via its socket.
 The request message includes the path name `/folder/home.index`.
 3. The HTTP server process receives the request message via its socket, retrieves the object `/folder/home.index` from its storage, encapsulates the object in an HTTP response message, and sends the response message to the client via its socket.
 4. The HTTP server process tells TCP to close the TCP connection.
 (But the TCP doesn't actually terminate the connection until it knowns for sure that the client has received the response message intact.)